Mint-made errors

-Mint-made errors are errors during the minting process.
-Groups of coins with distinctive characteristics are known as varieties.
-The term variety applies to coins with both intended and unintended differences while the term error refers only to coins with unintended differences.
-Nevertheless, not all errors are varieties.
-Although there may be many identical examples of some errors, others are unique.
-For example, there may be many indistinguishable examples of coins with a specific die crack, while off-center strikes tend to be unique.
-Being unique does not mean that an error is valuable.
+Mint-made errors occur when coins are made incorrectly at the mint, including anything that happens to the coin up until the completion of the minting process.
+Mint error coins can be the result of deterioration of the minting equipment, accidents or malfunctions during the minting process, or interventions by mint personnel.
+Coins are inspected during production and errors are typically caught.
+However, some are inadvertently released into circulation.
+Modern production methods eliminate many errors and automated counters are effective at removing error coins.
+Damage occurring later (post-mint damage) may sometime resemble true mint errors.
+Error coins may be of value to collectors depending on the rarity and condition.
+Some coin collectors specialize in error coins.

-Although no other coin may be similar to a coin with an off-center strike, off-center strikes happen often enough that buyers can choose from many examples each of which varies slightly from the other.
-Mint error coins can be the result of deterioration of the minting equipment, accidents or malfunctions during the minting process, or intentional interventions by mint personnel.
-Accidental error coins are perhaps the most numerous and in modern minting are usually very rare, making them valuable to numismatists.
-Intentional intervention by mint personnel does not necessarily include a deliberate attempt to create an error, but usually involves an action intended to improve quality that miscarries and creates error coins instead.
 Errors can be the result of defective planchets, defective dies or the result of mistakes made during striking.
 The planchet, die, and striking (or PDS) classification system happens to correspond with the mintmarks of the three largest U.S. mints, Philadelphia, Denver, and San Francisco.
-Not all errors fall neatly within the categories.
-Sometimes design elements are missing from coins because die crevices are filled with grease.
-Labels used to identify specific categories of errors sometimes describe the cause of the error (die crack, rotated die, clipped planchet).
-Other errors names describe what the viewer sees when looking at the coin (wavy steps, trails, missing element) while others have names that were adapted for use (mule, cud, brockage).
-The result is that some errors are known by multiple names.
-Filled die errors are also known as missing design element errors and as strike throughs.
-As is noted below under the discussion of missing design element coins, some errors have multiple causes.
-A rare error that sold for $5462.50 on Heritage Auctions in August 2010 is an undated U.S nickel struck on top of a 1960 5 centavos.
-Foreign coins struck on a U.S coin planchet or vice versa are very uncommon and hold a high value.
+Some errors have multiple causes and not all errors fall neatly within the categories.
+For example, design elements may be missing from coins because die crevices were filled with grease –a problem with the die but the error occurs when the coin is struck.
+Labels used to identify specific categories of errors may describe the cause of the error (die crack, rotated die, clipped planchet), the appearance of the coin (wavy steps, trails, missing element) or other factors (mule, cud, brockage).
+Some errors are known by multiple names, e.g. filled die errors are also known as missing design element errors and as strike throughs.

-Authentic error coins should not be confused with coins that are damaged after being minted, which is known as post-mint damage.
+Some errors, such as an off-center strike, are unique.
+Other errors, such as those resulting from a specific die crack, form a variety, i.e., a group of coins with distinctive details or characteristics.
+Uniqueness does not necessarily make an error coin valuable.
+Although no other coin may be the same as a coin with a particular off-center strike, off-center strikes of varying degrees are not extremely rare.
+Accidental error coins are perhaps the most numerous, although in modern minting they are rare, making them potentially valuable to collectors.
+Intentional intervention by mint personnel does not typically involve a deliberate attempt to create an error, but usually involves an action intended to improve quality that miscarries.